-You will submit a Faculty Developer Worksheet that provides some background
+You will submit a Course Representative Worksheet to provides background

 will then prepare a Reviewer Worksheet with detailed feedback on the 41 Specific

 will indicate whether each one is Met or Not Met; to meet the QM standards overall,

 the course must meet all the Essential Standards (21 of them), and have a total

 of 84 points out of the possible 99 (85%).